r4ndompuff/matrix_adt/README.md

 Used libraries: iostream, cstring, cstdlib.

-Additional information: For this tasks I was using help of the internet and Egor Guguchkin.
+Additional information: For this task I was using help of the internet and God.